wpilibsuite/frc-docs/source/docs/software/vscode-overview/importing-gradle-project.rst

 For C++ projects, there is one more step to set up IntelliSense.
 Whenever you open a project, you should get a pop-up in the bottom right corner asking to refresh C++ configurations.
 Click :guilabel:`Yes` to set up IntelliSense.

 .. image:: images/importing-eclipse-project/cpp-configurations.png
+   :alt: Clicking "Yes" on the "No C++ configurations.
+Yes to refresh." popup.

 3rd Party Libraries
 ^^^^^^^^^^^^^^^^^^^